Tara Norris

-Tara Gabriella Norris (born 4 June 1998) is an American cricketer who currently plays for Sussex and London Spirit.
+Tara Gabriella Norris (born 4 June 1998) is an American cricketer who currently plays for Lancashire and MI London.
 She plays as a left-arm medium bowler.
-She has previously played for Loughborough Lightning, Southern Vipers, North West Thunder and Southern Brave.
+She has previously played for Sussex, Loughborough Lightning, Southern Vipers, North West Thunder and Southern Brave.

 Norris was born in the United States and played for the United States women's national cricket team at the 2021 ICC Women's T20 World Cup Americas Qualifier.

 Early life

-Norris was born on 4 June 1998 in Philadelphia, Pennsylvania, USA, and is half-Italian.
+Norris was born on 4 June 1998 in Philadelphia, Pennsylvania, USA, and is half-English and half-Italian.
 She spent her early years in Spain, before moving to England at the age of eight.
 She attended Portslade Aldridge Community Academy and began playing for Horsham Cricket Club at a young age.

 Domestic career

 Norris made her county debut in 2014, for Sussex against Warwickshire.
 She did not bat or bowl.
 A year later, she was part of the Sussex squad that won the 2015 Women's Twenty20 Cup.
 In the 2018 Women's County Championship, Norris had a strong season, taking 10 wickets at an average of 10.30 as her side was promoted from Division 2.
 In 2019, Norris again had a successful county season, being Sussex's second-leading wicket-taker in both competitions, and hitting her maiden county half-century, scoring 59* opening the batting in a T20 victory over Warwickshire.
 She was Sussex's joint-leading wicket-taker in the 2021 Women's Twenty20 Cup, with 7 wickets at an average of 11.71.

 In the 2022 Women's Twenty20 Cup, Norris took eight wickets at an average of 7.87, including Twenty20 best bowling figures of 4/11, taken against Surrey.

 In 2017, Norris also played for Southern Vipers in the Women's Cricket Super League.
 She played one match, bowling three overs and dismissing Jenny Gunn for her maiden KSL wicket.
 Ahead of the 2018 season, she moved to Loughborough Lightning, but did not play for them until 2019.
 Across her three appearances, she bowled three overs for no wicket.